 Timeline maker and Gantt chart creator that comes in two flavors: as the desktop add-in Office Timeline and web-based app Office Timeline Online; suitable for any non-tech users, but specifically addressing project management professionals.

 - Type of visuals produced (1 p): Designed as a PowerPoint extension, Office Timeline allows the fast creation of professional-looking timelines, Gantt charts and roadmaps right inside the popular slide-maker platform.
 The resulted visuals can be downloaded as native PowerPoint slides that can be easily opened and edited by third parties without having to install the app.
 The same type of visuals is produced by its online counterpart.
 Other formats to which the graphics can be exported are .png image and Excel file.

 - Interface (1 p): The desktop add-in boasts an intuitive interface, a smart layout engine which automatically generates your visual, and a Timeline Creator Wizard that assists new users in getting familiarized with the tool more easily.
 Both the PowerPoint plug-in and the online app ensure simplicity and easy data management with a drag & drop interface.

-- Sync with other apps (1 p): The desktop add-in integrates with Microsoft Project, Excel, Smartsheet, and Wrike, whereas the online app allows data import from Excel
+- Sync with other apps (1 p): The desktop add-in integrates with Microsoft Project, Excel, Smartsheet, and Wrike, whereas the online app allows data import from Project and Excel.

-- Browser/OS compatibility (1 p): OTL is compatible with Windows OS, while OTO works in any browser, whether Mac or Windows OS is used
+- Browser/OS compatibility (1 p): The PowerPoint plug-in is compatible with Windows OS, while the web app works in any browser, whether Mac or Windows OS is used.

 - Customization options (1 p): Both versions provide a host of customization and styling functionalities (shapes, colors, percentage complete, duration, status indicators) for an enhanced and refined differentiation between events, a rich gallery of pre-designed templates and the ability to import files to help users get started faster.